The Oyster Box (South Africa)

 The Oyster Box is a luxury five-star hotel in uMhlanga, just north of Durban, South Africa.
 It is known for its spa and the outdoor pools which have views on the Indian Ocean.

 History

-The cottage, originally called Oyster Lodge, was built in 1863 with teak, corrugated iron and reinforced concrete.
+The cottage, originally called Oyster Lodge, was built privately in 1863 with teak, corrugated iron and reinforced concrete.
 In 1952, the hotel was bought by Ken and Kay O’Connor (brother and sister) who turned it into a tea garden, then a restaurant, and finally a hotel in March 1954.

-The Oyster hotel has always been the official custodian of the Umhlanga lighthouse.
+The Oyster hotel has been the official custodian of the Umhlanga lighthouse.

 In 2006, the hotel, then owned by Wayne Reed, was bought by Stanley and Bea Tollman of Red Carnation Hotels.
 Renovation work lasted from 2007 to 2009.

 In October 2016, the South African version of the Monopoly, Monopoly Mzansi, included the Oyster Box as one of the country's top 22 locations and the only hotel in the game.